Habib Ullah Sarkar

-Habib Ullah Sarkar is a Bangladeshi politician of the Bangladesh Nationalist Party who served as Member of Parliament for Mymensingh-9 and Mymensingh-6.
+Habib Ullah Sarkar is a Bangladeshi politician of the Bangladesh Nationalist Party who served as member of parliament for Mymensingh-9 and Mymensingh-6.

-Career
+Biography

+Habib Ullah Sarkar was born in Patira village of what is now Fulbaria Upazila, Mymensingh District, Bangladesh.

 Sarkar was elected to parliament from Mymensingh-9 as a Bangladesh Nationalist Party candidate in 1979.
 He joined the Jatiya Party in 1988.
-He was elected to parliament from Mymensingh-6 as an Independent candidate in 1988 Bangladeshi general election.
+He was elected to parliament from Mymensingh-6 as an independent candidate in 1988 Bangladeshi general election.

 In the fifth national election of 1991, he was defeated as a Jatiya Party candidate from Mymensingh-6 constituency.
-In the June 1996 Bangladeshi general election, he was defeated as an Independent candidate from Mymensingh-6 constituency.
+In the June 1996 Bangladeshi general election, he was defeated as an independent candidate from Mymensingh-6 constituency.